-Rule 10 TRESPASSING (Citizenship) UB: Being in an unauthorized area: A student will not enter school property, a school facility, or be in an unauthorized area on school grounds without proper authority.
+Rule 10 TRESPASSING (Citizenship): A student will not enter school property, a school facility, on school grounds without proper authority.
 This rule includes entering any school or participating in any CMS event (without principal permission) during a period of suspension or expulsion.

-Maximum: Level II Response (s) (see page 10) OSS 1-5 days
+Maximum: Level II Response (s) (see page 9) OSS 1-5 days

-Rule 11 UNSAFE ACTION (Citizenship/Caring): Harm's Way UB: Being in an Unauthorized Area, UB: Disruptive Behavior, UB: Insubordination: This rule will apply only when the unsafe behavior does not meet the standards of any other violation.
+Rule 11 UNSAFE ACTION (Citizenship/Caring): This rule will apply only when the unsafe behavior does not meet the standards of any other violation.
 A student shall not commit any action that has the potential to cause danger or physical harm to themselves or to others, to include but not limited to: exiting a moving school bus, exiting a school bus by way of the emergency exit absent an emergency, attempting to elude school officials by running through an active vehicle traffic area, climbing on the roof of buildings, being under a mobile classroom, being in construction areas, boiler rooms, attics or elevator.

-- Rule 12 VEHICLE USE (Responsibility/Citizenship): - A. Reckless Vehicle Use UB: Other school defined offense, UB: Disruptive Behavior: A student will not operate any motorized or self-propelled vehicle on school grounds in a manner that is a threat to the health and/or safety, or a disruption to the educational process.
+Rule 12 VEHICLE USE (Responsibility/Citizenship):

+A. Reckless Vehicle Use: A student will not operate any motorized or self-propelled vehicle on school grounds in a manner that is a threat to the health and/or safety, or a disruption to the educational process.
 Driving to school is a privilege, which may be limited or revoked at any time by the school principal.
 Student must have a valid driver's license to drive/park on school grounds.

-B. Vehicle Parking on Campus UB: Inappropriate item on school property: A student will not park a motor vehicle or self-propelled vehicle on school premises unless he/she has been issued a parking permit and has a valid driver's license.
+B. Vehicle Parking on Campus: A student will not park a motor vehicle or self-propelled vehicle on school premises unless he/she has been issued a parking permit and has a valid driver's license.
 Parking permits must be visibly displayed and vehicles must be parked only in assigned spaces.
 Unauthorized vehicles may be towed.